ashwani90/rasa-setup/README.md

 ```

 ### Train and run FINANCIAL template
-### this is alsoo not ready as has extra configuration
+### this is also not ready as has extra configuration
 #### Train the model
 ```
 rasa train --domain chat-templates/financial/domain.yml --data chat-templates/financial/data/ --out chat-templates/financial/models/